etendosoftware/etendo_ui_library/README.md

 />;
 ```

-**Remember to replace the attribute values with your desired ones!!**
+**Remember to replace the attribute values with your desired ones!**

 That's it!
 You are now ready to use the etendo-ui-library in your React Web application.
 Please refer to the detailed documentation on Storybook and NPM for more examples and use cases.